crc1200/CS410-Text-Information-Systems/README.md

-This is the work I did in CS410 (Text Information Systems) while at UIUC (Spring, 2025).
+Compiled work from CS410 (Text Information Systems) at UIUC (Spring, 2025).